knnymllr/wlua/src/youth.md

 * Must not be in your senior year

 # Training Requirements
-* Be a US Lacrosse member
+* Be a USA Lacrosse member
 * Attend training classes
-* Pass US Lacrosse annually
+* Pass USA Lacrosse annually
 * Attend field training and pre-season scrimmages training dates

 # Annual renewal requirements
-* Be a US Lacrosse member
+* Be a USA Lacrosse member
-* Pass US Lacrosse annually
+* Pass USA Lacrosse annually
 * Attend pre-season scrimmages
 * 2nd year official must have 2 hours of mandatory classroom training.